psevestre/openid-fapi/Financial_API_WD_002.md

 In addition, the Public Client

 * shall support [OAUTB];
+* shall include the `request` parameter as a JWS signed JWT as  defined in Section 6 of [OIDC] in the authentication request; The `request` object shall include the pre-registered values for the following parameters:
+    * `resources`: array of resources identifiers that the token will be used against;
+	* `authz_ep`: the uri to which the authorization request was intended to be sent;
+	* `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
+* shall request user authentication at LoA 3 or greater by requesting the `acr` claim as an essential claim as defined in section 5.5.1.1 of [OIDC].
+The values shall indicate user authentication at LoA 3 or greater;
+* shall require JWS signed ID Token be returned from endpoints
+* shall verify that the `acr` claim in an ID Token indicates that user authentication was performed at LoA3 or greater;
+* shall verify that the `amr` claim in an ID Token contains values appropriate for the LoA indicated by the `acr` claim;

 for write operations.

 #### 5.2.4 Confidential Client

-In addition to the provisions to the Public Client, the Confidential Client
+In addition to the provision to the Public Client and the provisions in clause 5.2.4 of Financial API - Part 1: Read Only API Security Profile, the Confidential Client

 * shall support [OAUTB];
+* shall require both JWS singed and JWE encrypted ID Tokens to be returned from endpoints

 for write operations.

 ## 6. Accessing Protected Resources (Using tokens)